AnikAIUB/Vue-js-Internship-Interview-Assignment/user-explorer/README.md

 ## 🧠 Architecture Decisions

 ### Why Pinia over Vuex?
 Pinia is Vue 3's official state management.
-It uses the Composition API (same as our components), has built-in TypeScript support, and is simpler with no mutations — just actions directly modify state.
+It uses the Composition API (same as our components), has built-in TypeScript support and is simpler with no mutations — just actions directly modify state.

 ### Why localStorage over Cookies for Auth?
 For simplicity in this demo.
 In production, you'd use `httpOnly` cookies set by the server so JavaScript can't access the token (prevents XSS attacks).